 As a traveler who will be working as you explore the globe, you have unique needs.
 Needs that need to be fulfilled by the items in your bag.
-You need to travel light, be ready for any climate, and have the ability to access a data connection no matter where you are.
+You need to minimalist travel, that means to travel light, be ready for any climate, and have the ability to access a data connection no matter where you are.

 Things that aren’t so important?